No Tags Found!

 Voters: 6.
 You may not vote on this poll

-Dear Sir, I joined a company xyz on june1st.
-The employer gave me an offer letter, which I accepted it, and it is mentioned in the offer letter that the "general terms and conditions are as per appointment order, which will be issued at the time of joining".
-The employer gave me an appointment letter after few days of my joining, which I did not accept as the salary condition was not as per discussion.
-HR told that he will revise the order.
-But till now he has not given.
-Now I have got another employment.
+I joined a company XYZ on June 1st.
+The employer gave me an offer letter, which I accepted.
+It is mentioned in the offer letter that the "general terms and conditions are as per the appointment order, which will be issued at the time of joining."
+The employer provided me with an appointment letter a few days after my joining, which I did not accept as the salary condition was not as discussed.
+HR mentioned that he would revise the order, but so far, he has not done so.

 From India, Bengaluru